seiyria/awesome-boardgame-development/readme.md

 - [Game Icons](http://game-icons.net/) - tons of game-oriented icons
 - [Game Icons Font](http://seiyria.com/gameicons-font/) - Game Icons, but as a font (created for use with deck.zone)

-## Getting Published

-The Dos and Don'ts of getting your game published.

-- [Your First Contract](http://www.jamesmathe.com/alien-first-contract/) - A guide to publisher contracts, what to look for, what to avoid

 ## More Lists

 More lists like this one.
 Some are in the form of blogs, while others have specific topic listings.